ACP 125

 ACP 125 is the short name for Allied Communications Publication 125: Communications Instructions—Radiotelephone Procedures, developed and published by the Combined Communications Electronics Board, for use by the Five Eyes nations and the rest of NATO.
 According to the latest version, "The aim of ACP 125 is to prescribe the voice procedure for use by the armed forces of Allied nations on secure and non-secure tactical voice nets.
 Its purpose is to provide a standardized way of passing speech and data traffic as securely as possible consistent with accuracy, speed and the needs of command and control."The standard defines the procedures for communicating by voice over two-way radio, and has served as the basis for radio communications procedures for many non-military organizations, as well as numerous U.S. government organizations, including the United States Department of State and the Civil Air Patrol.

 First published as ACP 125(A) in about 1951, the current version is ACP 125(G), published in 2016.
-The standard itself is ACP 125, with the letter in parenthesis indicating the major revision level.
+The standard itself is ACP 125, with the letter in parentheses indicating the major revision level.
 There are at least two supplements, including: